Vishweshpurohit/Vishweshpurohit/README.md

 ### Hi there 👋, My name is Vishwesh
-#### I am Data proffesional with 4+ years of experience in Marketing, Sales, Supply Chain and Retail industries.
+#### I am Data professional with 4+ years of experience in Marketing, Sales, Supply Chain and Retail industries.

 - 🗣 Languages: SQL ❤️ - Hindi - English 🇺🇸 - Gujarati